Executive Leadership Team

 Activity Leaders

-AL2: Activity Leaders focus on activities outlined in the Project and Activity Guidance, ensuring professional communication and coordination with internal and external stakeholders, such as other TLs, ELs and off-campus organizations, to meet activity requirements.
+ALC: Activity Leaders focus on activities outlined in the Project and Activity Guidance, ensuring professional communication and coordination with internal and external stakeholders, such as other TLs, ELs and off-campus organizations, to meet activity requirements.
 Activities should provide leadership opportunities for company members during execution.
 Additionally, meet with the BOD one-on-one at least once during the semester by week 1.

-AL4: Activity Leaders focus on activities outlined in the Project and Activity Guidance, ensuring professional communication and coordination with internal and external stakeholders, such as other TLs, ELs and off-campus organizations, to meet activity requirements.
+ALR: Activity Leaders focus on activities outlined in the Project and Activity Guidance, ensuring professional communication and coordination with internal and external stakeholders, such as other TLs, ELs and off-campus organizations, to meet activity requirements.
 Activities should provide leadership opportunities for company members during execution.
 Additionally, meet with the BOD one-on-one at least once during the semester by week 1.

 Project Leaders

-PLW (Wellness): The Wellness Project Leader focuses on leaders supporting their physical (Fall) or mental (Spring) health and that of others, demonstrating how leaders prioritize well-being to optimize performance.
+PLW (Wellness): The wellness project leader focuses on leaders supporting their physical (Fall) or mental (Spring) health and that of others, demonstrating how leaders prioritize well-being to optimize performance.
 It lasts 45-75 minutes during normal practicum time and is held near Phyfer Auditorium.
-For Mental Wellness (Spring), at least 50% of the focus must be on identifying and responding to mental health concerns.
+For mental wellness (Spring), at least 50% of the focus must be on identifying and responding to mental health concerns.

-PLS (Service): The Community Service Project Leader focuses on leaders' responsibility to serve others beyond themselves and their company, utilizing their talents, time and resources to create a positive impact locally, nationally, or internationally.
+PLS (Service): The community service project leader focuses on leaders' responsibility to serve others beyond themselves and their company, utilizing their talents, time and resources to create a positive impact locally, nationally or internationally.
 The goal is to show how leaders should contribute to the broader community.